A place of refuge between willingness to help and being overwhelmed.

 Although many Syrians are officially registered as refugees, they have few legal rights.
 They are eligible for many public services, but availability is often limited due to increased demand.
 Most employment sectors are closed to them and given the high unemployment rate, many cannot find work, have no income of their own, and are thus dependent on aid.

-VHI is active in the cities of Manshia (Mafraq district) and Karak (Karak district) to support both refugee families and socially disadvantaged families from the host community.
+Vision Hope is active in the Capital city of Amman, Mafraq, and Karak to support both refugee families and socially disadvantaged families from the host community.